zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 ## Set up target collection{#set-up-target-collection}

-From the output above, we can sum up a schema for our target collection.
+Based on the output above, we can work out a schema for our target collection.

-For demonstration purposes, we will include the first four fields in the pre-defined schema and use the other four as dynamic fields.
+In the following demo, we will include the first four fields in the pre-defined schema and use the other four as dynamic fields.

 ```python
 from pymilvus import FieldSchema, CollectionSchema, DataType